Directory of Sustainable Eco Lodges and Tours

 Landscape: mountains, rainforests, caves, coastal wetlandsand white sandy beaches.

 Flora and Fauna: endemic species like the Hispaniolan solenodon, also known as the agouti.
-It is venomous and endangered.
 The rhinoceros iguana is also endangered and endemic.
 Lush forests of mahogany, royal palm, and orchids.

 Ecotourism Highlights in the Dominican Republic